WZBSocialScienceCenter/germalemma/README.md

 python germalemma.py tiger_release_[...].conll09
 ```

-This will place a lemmata.pickle file in the "data" directory which is then automatically loaded.
+This will place a `lemmata.pickle` file in the `data` directory which is then automatically loaded.

 ## Part-of-Speech (POS) Tagging